Disclaimer - tinkering with settings and scripts can break your

 Scripting 101 - all bash scripts should begin with the line

-#!/bin/bash to tell the system to use bash (other kinds of scripts can
+#!/bin/bash to tell the system to use bash (other kinds of scripts

 specify a different interpreter).
 Scripts must be made executeable